jasonmorkel/lasso_regression_hitters_data/README.md

 We use the glmnet package in order to perform ridge regression and the lasso.

 We will predict Salary on the Hitters dataset.

+The data is cleaned first by removing the NA values.